-- a) All retail Class "A", "Class A", Class "B" and "Class B" and "Class C" licenses granted under this article shall be granted subject to the conditions set out in this article, and all other applicable conditions of this chapter and Wis.
+a) All retail Class "A", "Class A", Class "B" and "Class B" and "Class C" licenses granted under this article shall be granted subject to the conditions set out in this article, and all

+- other applicable conditions of this chapter and Wis.
 Stats. ch.
 125, and subject to all other ordinances and regulations of the city applicable thereto. - b) In addition to the provisions of this chapter, a licensee shall comply with all conditions placed upon its license by action of the common council and which has been agreed to by the licensee.
+Failure to comply with such license shall constitute grounds for suspension or revocation of the license.